 [You can do it yourself, or get me on board as your Oil and Gas CV Writer, send me an email to gerard@wowcv.net, or Whatsapp me on +27 83 744 5454.]

 WARNING: writing a CV, by definition, is irritating!
 And it can be hard.
-For example, you may have complicated gaps in your CV – like that year you went on holiday and just stayed on holiday The R-i-G CV or Resumefor a year, or that time you started that small food vending business based on your grandmother’s famous curry recipe, and it didn’t become the overnight global franchise you imagined!
+For example, you may have complicated gaps in your CV – like that year you went on holiday and just stayed on holiday for a year, or that time you started that small food vending business based on your grandmother’s famous curry recipe, and it didn’t become the overnight global franchise you imagined!
 These things can be hard to explain in your CV / resume.
 But what the R-i-G CV does is provide a framework for success, especially in differentiating yourself in a crowded market (thousands of applicants!)

 First up for the R-i-G CV is this…